 Construction activities may impact migratory avian species.
 These avian species may use portions of potential project sites during breeding season and may be protected under the Migratory Bird Treaty Act while nesting.
 The Migratory Bird Treaty Act includes provisions for protection of migratory birds under the authority of the U.S. Fish and Wildlife Service and California Fish and Wildlife.
 The Migratory Bird Treaty Act protects over 800 species including, geese, ducks, shorebirds, raptors, songbirds, and many other relatively common species.
 In-stream habitat restoration is expected to improve habitat for migratory avian species.

-It is not reasonably foreseeable that construction activities would result in the deterioration of existing fish and or wildlife habitat, or have an adverse effect on wetlands.
+It is not reasonably foreseeable that construction activities would result in the deterioration of existing fish and or wildlife habitat or have an adverse effect on wetlands.
 In-stream habitat restoration would improve the conditions for wetlands and habitat.

 The following measures should be implemented to reduce or avoid potential project-level impacts to biological resources: